itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 Such boilerplates allow the documentation of requirements in an standardised way without the knowledge of a specific requirements language and therefore can be used by domain experts as well as requirements engineers.
 Furthermore they reduce the risk of ambiguous, inconsistent or vague requirements arising form the use of natural language.

-Often boilerplates are used with text processing programs which do not provide any input assistance related to the boilerplates and do not allow there automated validation or post-processing.

-This post shows how to create a language based on boilerplates using Xtext.
-The resulting language will allow the usage of natural language in combination with references to model elements at specific parts of the boilerplate.
-In comprehension to text processing programs the resulting language will support the user through the usability functions of Xtex and will ensure that the requirements match the used boilerplates.
-Furthermore the requirements will be mapped to a data model which allows there validation and post processing.

-### Boilerplate
-The used boilerplate is similar to the one defined by the International Requirements Engineering Board ([IREB](https://www.ireb.org/)):
+The boilerplate used in this series is similar to the one defined by the International Requirements Engineering Board ([IREB](https://www.ireb.org/)):

 <center>![boilerplate](https://github.com/itemis/itemis-blog/blob/boilerplate/blog.itemis.com.cnl.boilerplate.parent/images/boilerplate.png)</center>
 <center>Figure 1: The used [boilerplate](https://requirementstechniques.wordpress.com/documentation/requirements-templates/ "IREB Boilerplates").</center>